-Psilocybin mushrooms ( Golden Teacher belongs to this variety) gained prominence in the Western world in the mid-20th century.
-Especially thanks to the work of influential figures such as Timothy Leary.
-Leary, along with other pioneers of the psychedelic movement, advocated the exploration of altered states of consciousness facilitated by substances such as psilocybin contained precisely in Golden Teacher, Mexican, and Mazatapec.
+Psilocybin mushrooms (the popular Golden Teacher belongs to this group) became widely known in the Western world in the mid-20th century.
+This happened largely thanks to the activity of influential figures such as Timothy Leary and other pioneers of the psychedelic movement.
+They promoted the exploration of altered states of consciousness facilitated by substances like psilocybin – the psychoactive compound found in Golden Teacher, as well as in strains such as Mexican and Mazatapec.

 Golden Teacher (psilocybin mushrooms) in ancient cultures

-Magic mushrooms, or those containing psilocybin, for example, have played a role in rituals, ceremonies and spiritual practices for thousands of years.
-In Central America, the Mayan and Aztec peoples called them “Teonanácatl,” literally “Body of the Gods.”
+Magic mushrooms containing psilocybin have played an important role in rituals, ceremonies and spiritual practices for thousands of years.
+In Central America, Mayan and Aztec peoples referred to them as “Teonanácatl” – literally “the Flesh of the Gods,” which shows how sacred these mushrooms were in their worldview.

 Source: Food of the Gods

-Cave paintings at Tassili n’Ajjer in Algeria, dating back 9,000 years, contain the oldest petroglyph depicting the use of magic mushrooms.
-According to the U.S. Forest Service, “The mushrooms depicted on the ‘mushroom shamrock’ are Psilocybe mushrooms.”
+Cave paintings in Tassili n’Ajjer (Algeria), dated to around 9,000 years ago, are considered the oldest known depictions of people using magic mushrooms.
+According to the U.S. Forest Service, “the mushrooms depicted on the ‘mushroom shaman’ are Psilocybe mushrooms.”

-In his 1992 book titled.
-“Food of the Gods: The Search for the Original Tree of Knowledge,” ethnobotanist and mystic Terrence Mckenna describes paintings from the Neolithic era, writing:
+In his 1992 book “Food of the Gods: The Search for the Original Tree of Knowledge”, ethnobotanist and mystic Terence McKenna describes Neolithic paintings and scenes that resemble mushroom rituals:

 “Here are shown the earliest depictions of shamans surrounded by numerous grazing cattle…”

-Mckenna continues, writing: “The shamans dance with their hands full of mushrooms, and also have mushrooms growing out of their bodies.
-In one case they are shown running with joy, surrounded by the geometric structures of their hallucinations.”
+McKenna continues by writing that the shamans dance with hands full of mushrooms, with mushrooms growing out of their bodies.
+In one scene they are shown running with joy, surrounded by the geometric patterns of their hallucinations.
+These descriptions strongly echo reports from modern psychonauts who work with Golden Teacher and other psilocybin strains.

-Golden Teacher story more contemporary and therapeutic potential
+Golden Teacher – more recent history and therapeutic potential

 1906

-The psilocybin mushroom species is described by American mycologist Franklin Sumner Earle as Stropharia cubensis in Cuba.
+The species of mushroom we now know as a psilocybin mushroom is first described by American mycologist Franklin Sumner Earle in Cuba, under the name Stropharia cubensis.

-French pharmacist and mycologist Narcisse Théophile Patouillard identifies it as Naematoloma caerulescens.
+French pharmacist and mycologist Narcisse Théophile Patouillard later identifies the same species as Naematoloma caerulescens, reflecting the taxonomic confusion typical for the early days of mushroom classification.

 1940

-Ethnobotanist Richard Evans Schultes publishes the results of a Harvard University study on the use of magic mushrooms in Mexico and their effects on the nervous system.
+Ethnobotanist Richard Evans Schultes publishes the results of Harvard University research on the ritual use of magic mushrooms in Mexico and their effects on the nervous system.
+His work becomes a milestone for later psychedelic science.

-American mycologist and founder of the journal Mycologia, William Alphonso Murrill, gives it the name Stropharia cyanescens in Gainesville, Florida.
+At the same time, American mycologist and founder of the journal Mycologia, William Alphonso Murrill, gives the mushroom another name – Stropharia cyanescens – after finding it in Gainesville, Florida.

 1949

-German mycologist Rolf Singer transfers it to the genus Psilocybe, naming it Psilocybe (“bare head”) Cubensis (“originating from Cuba”).
+German mycologist Rolf Singer finally transfers the species to the genus Psilocybe, naming it Psilocybe (“bare head”) cubensis (“originating from Cuba”).
+This is the name under which Golden Teacher and other P. cubensis strains are classified today.

 1957

-Gordon and Valera Wasson take part in a mushroom ceremony in Central America led by shaman Maria Sabina.
-They publish their famous findings in the May issue of Life magazine.
+Gordon and Valentina Wasson participate in a mushroom ceremony in Central America led by Mazatec shaman María Sabina.
+They later publish their famous report in the May issue of LIFE magazine, introducing magic mushrooms to a wide Western audience.

 1981